 Those who make the trek to their local store can expect to unearth buried treasure of all sorts - rare and sought-after vinyl, both old and new.
 Titles and quantities vary by store and many are only available on Record Store Day.

 And it's not just a day for indie-cred caliber artists.

 Anberlin, Arcade Fire, Bruno Mars, Sara Bareilles, The Civil Wars and Switchfoot are just a few of the headline acts putting out limited-edition releases for this year's event.

-Eric Levin, a Record Store Day organizer and owner of Criminal Records in Atlanta, says the participation of big acts - and the growing popularity of the event - "speaks to the ubiquity" of vinyl.
+Eric Levin, also a Record Store Day organizer and owner of Criminal Records in Atlanta, says the participation of big acts - and the growing popularity of the event - "speaks to the ubiquity" of vinyl.